jordan-m-stokes/techdegree-project-11/README.md

   ```
 * Use `CourseAPI.postman_collection.json` file to setup Postman for testing

-## usage
+## Usage
-* run `mongod` to start up database
+* Run `mongod` to start up database
-* run `npm start` in project directory to run server
+* Run `npm start` in project directory to run server
-* use postman to send requests to the server
+* Use postman to send requests to the server

-## testing
+## Testing
-* the unit testing written for this program only works if the following user exists in the database:
+* The unit testing written for this program only works if the following user exists in the database:
 ```Javascript
 {
   fullName: John Smith,